nathankerr/bookmaker/README.md

 will send the result to your default printer (using lp).

+You can also set the printer to send the output to by

+    bookmaker --printer printername input.pdf

-You can also use your favorite PDF reader to print the produced PDF.
+Your favorite PDF reader can also print the produced PDF.

 # Usage

 ```
 usage: bookmaker [-h] [--paper PAPER] [--type TYPE] [--trim TRIM] [--print]
+                 [--printer PRINTER]
                  input [output]

 DIY Books from PDFs

 positional arguments:
   input              PDF to convert into a book
   output             Where to store the new book

 optional arguments:
   -h, --help         show this help message and exit
   --paper PAPER      a4 | letter (Default is a4)
   --type TYPE        auto | chapbook | perfect (Default is auto)
   --trim TRIM        even-odd | document | per-page (Default is even-odd)
   --print            send result to default printer
+  --printer PRINTER  print result to specific printer (implies --print)

 ```

 ## Requirements and Dependencies